Introduction to Zio Actors

 (msg: String) extends Throwable

-command is received:
+command is received:final (

 firstName: String,